Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Drought tolerant: Yes.

 Sun: Full sun to part shade.
-It performs best in part shade in hot desert regions.
+This plant performs best in part shade in hot desert regions.

 Water once established: Unnecessary.
 Watering may result in wildlife browsing unless the plant is protected by a fence.
 While this plant can withstand water as often as twice a week, it does not need irrigation more than once every week or two to maintain appearance.
 It can survive without supplemental water once it has been in the ground three years or more.